 Studies on regulation of health systems

-Two studies on regulation of healthcare professionals is being conducted to provide insights and policy guidance to government in developing a regulatory framework for healthcare professionals in Hong Kong which is critical in ensuring to better quality of care and patient safety for society.
+Three studies on regulation of healthcare professionals currently conducted will provide insights and policy guidance to government in developing a unique regulatory framework for healthcare professionals in Hong Kong, critical in ensuring better quality of care and patient safety.

-(i) Funded by the Department of Health, we have developed the first Accredited Registers Scheme for Healthcare Profession (AR Scheme) and piloted it on five unregulated healthcare professionals in Hong Kong.
+- We have been commissioned by the Department of Health (DH) to develop a novel Accredited Registers Scheme (AR Scheme) for Healthcare Profession which has been piloted in a regulatory system of accreditation assessments for five accredited allied health professional bodies.
 Evaluation of this pilot AR Scheme has been completed and we identified key recommendations including resources required, publicity, incentives to motivate enrolment etc. to enhance and sustain the scheme.
-Currently we are conducting re-accreditation assessment and follow-up reviews for the five healthcare professional organisations accredited under the AR Scheme.
+DH has further funded us to conduct a 5-year study for re-accreditation assessment and follow-up reviews for these five accredited healthcare professional bodies.

-(ii) In a second related study commissioned by the Food and Health Bureau (FHB), Health and Medical Research Fund (HMRF), we have developed an instrument for assessing healthcare professions which will inform the appropriate regulatory oversight to ensure quality and safety of clinical practice.
-The final report has been submitted in 2021 to provide options for government’s decision of future direction of regulatory framework for healthcare professionals in Hong Kong.
+- In a second related study commissioned by the Food and Health Bureau (FHB), Health and Medical Research Fund (HMRF), we have developed an instrument for assessing healthcare professions to inform the appropriate regulatory oversight to ensure quality and safety of clinical practice.